pingcap/tidb/docs/design/2020-04-17-sql-sequence.md

 ## Rationale

-- Sequence metadata
+### Sequence metadata

-Sequence is a table-level object, sharing the same namespace with the base table and view objects, whose meta are recorded in `ast.tableInfo`.
-But actually sequence definition do not have columns in it's meta, which means you can't operate the sequence value by `DML` interface.
-The only way you can do it is by `setval` function, after all, the sequence value is essentially a `KV` pair with some constraints.
+Sequence is a table-level object, sharing the same namespace with the base table and view objects, whose meta are recorded in `*model.tableInfo`.
+But actually sequence definition do not have columns in its meta, which means you can't operate the sequence value by `DML` interface.
+The only way you can do it is by `setval` function, after all, the sequence value is essentially a KV pair with some constraints.

-- Sequence values
+### Sequence values

 Each sequence value will be stored in its own range, with the key format below: